 And now it's the broader public's turn to participate in NameExoWorlds.
-Public voting on the proposed names officially opened Tuesday evening (Aug.
-11) during a ceremonly at the IAU's 29th General Assembly in Honolulu, with astronomer Lisa Kaltenegger from Cornell University casting the first vote.
+Public voting on the proposed names officially opened Tuesday evening during a ceremony at the IAU's 29th General Assembly in Honolulu.

 NameExoWorlds isn't the first project that invites the public to name exoplanets.
 The company Uwingu has launched several such efforts over the past few years, charging small amounts to propose and vote on appellations for alien worlds.
 (Uwingu's stated chief goal is helping fund space research, exploration and education efforts.)

 While one of these projects was going on, the IAU issued a press release asserting its status as the sole authority in the exoplanet-naming process and stressing that it's not possible to buy an "official" name.
 While Uwingu wasn't mentioned by name, the press release seemed to be a response to the company's activities.

 This is a condensed version of a story that first appeared on Space.com.
 Read the original article here.
 Follow Mike Wall on Twitter @michaeldwall and Google+.
 Follow Space.com @Spacedotcom, Facebook or Google+.

 - 10 Exoplanets That Could Host Alien Life

 - The Search For Another Earth | Video

 - Exoplanet Kepler-452b: Closest Earth Twin in Pictures